-Restarting Network it should be done carefully.
-Do this remotely using SSH because your SSH is lost when you do networking.
+Restarting the network should be done carefully.
+You can do this task remotely by using SSH.
+That’s because your SSH is lost when you do networking.
 In some cases, you cannot start via SSH, you must connect directly to the Ubuntu machine.

 Prerequisites To Restart Network on Ubuntu 22.04

 – Restart the Ubuntu 22.04 network in the command line

 – Setting up the Ubuntu network via GUI